natanFernandesDev/natanFernandesDev.github.io/index.md

 **🖖 Hello visitor!
 What's up?**

+🖖 Hello visitor!
+What’s up?

-I'm Amanda, a Software Engineer based on São Paulo, Brazil.
+I'm Natan, a Software Developer based in Brasilia-DF, Brazil.

-Currently working at IBM, pursuing an A.S.
-System Analysis and Development, and contributing to some open-source projects.

-Also, writing content for brazilian tech communities, such as Feministech and A Caverna.

-Feel free to reach me and explore some of my projects and contents! ❤️
+Currently working as a freelancer.
+Feel free to get in touch with me and explore some of my projects and content! ❤️